womoney logo

 Womoney

 Sharon Rich began Womoney in 1984.
-Having been a public school teacher, Rich completed a Doctorate in Education in 1986 at Harvard University, focusing on women's psychology.
+Having been a public school teacher, Sharon completed a Doctorate in Education in 1986 at Harvard University, focusing on women's psychology.
 She took a break from graduate school at Harvard and went to Boston University from 1983 to 1985 to earn a Diploma in Financial Planning.

-Rich co-authored the Challenges of Wealth (Dow Jones Irwin, 1988) with Amy Domini and Dennis Pearne.
+Sharon co-authored the Challenges of Wealth (Dow Jones Irwin, 1988) with Amy Domini and Dennis Pearne.
 She has contributed to Money Makeover Series for The Boston Globe and The L.A.
 Times , been on WGBH TV's program The Group, and been quoted by national and local media including the Wall Street Journal , Business Week , Kiplinger's, Financial Planning , and the Boston Herald.
 In 1994 and 1996, she was named by Worth Magazine as one of America's best financial advisors and was included in Mary Rowland's Best Practices for Financial Advisors (Bloomberg Press, 1997) .

 The following is extracted from the article "Hour by Hour," in Dow Jones Investment Advisor Magazine, May 1996.
 Dow Jones Financial Publishing Co., 908-389-8700: